-- Flexible assessment is applicable to all modules. - The pass mark for each module is 50% and you must also pass the thesis with a mark of at least 50%. - You must submit a satisfactory thesis demonstrating your ability to conduct an independent scientific investigation, to interpret the results and to make deductions from the results. - The thesis is assessed according to the guidelines of Stellenbosch University. - The final mark is calculated according to the credit weights of the individual modules. - To be awarded the MPhil in Family Medicine, you must obtain a final mark of at least 50%. - To be awarded the MPhil in Family Medicine with distinction, you must obtain a final mark of at least 75%.
+- Flexible assessment is applicable to all modules. - The pass mark for each module is 50% and you must also pass the thesis with a mark of at least 50% - If you fail a module, you may repeat it.
+If you fail the module for the second time, you will, be denied the right to attempt the module again and be excluded from the programme based on poor progress following approval by the Faculty Board. - You must submit a satisfactory thesis demonstrating your ability to conduct an independent scientific investigation, to interpret the results and to make deductions from the results. - The thesis is assessed according to the guidelines of Stellenbosch University. - The final mark is calculated according to the credit weights of the individual modules. - To be awarded the MPhil in Family Medicine, you must obtain a final mark of at least 50%. - To be awarded the MPhil in Family Medicine with distinction, you must obtain a final mark of at least 75%

-Programme leader: Dr Ts'epo Motsohi
+Programme leader: Dr T Motsohi